Sweet, tart and filled with big, rich flavor, this recipe for Small-Batch Strawberry Rhubarb Jam is quick and easy to make and delightful to enjoy.

 Small-Batch Strawberry Rhubarb Jam will take you a little over an hour to make, but it’s worth it.
 This recipe, which isn’t suited for canning, is a great recipe for making jam for the first time because it’s so easy.

-Small Batch Strawberry Rhubarb Jam is a sweet-tart (it’s not too sweet or too tart) jam recipe that makes one 8-oz. jelly jar’s worth.
+Small Batch Strawberry Rhubarb Jam is a sweet-tart (it’s not too sweet or too tart) jam recipe that makes one 8-ounce jelly jar’s worth.
 It’s perfect when you don’t want (or can’t store) lots and lots of jam.

 To make it, you combine just four ingredients — rhubarb, strawberries, lemon zest and sugar — in a saucepan and cook them together until they form jam.

 Then store it in a jelly jar in the fridge.
 Yum.
+It’s just so easy and so worth it.

 - 1 cup halved strawberries